La Almunia del Valle

 • You’re in the Sierra Nevada National Park, so put on your walking boots and head off into the mountains.
 Walks start from the front door and close by you’ll find a small gorge with an Indiana Jones-style swing bridge across it.
 You can follow the river down into Monachil, a pretty village, where you’ll find big, fat geese sleeping under the bridge at night

 • For the more adventurous, the Sierra Nevada plays host to a number of outdoor pursuits.
-Horse riding, rafting, paragliding, mountain biking and quad biking can all be arranged
+Horse riding, rafting, paragliding, mountain biking, quad biking and (in winter) skiing can all be arranged

 • Head into the mountains to visit La Alpujarra, where you'll find Spain’s highest villages, whose flat-roofed houses bear witness to their Berber origins